Grin and bear it.

 24 Now I rejoice in what I am suffering for you, and I fill up in my flesh what is still lacking in regard to Christ’s afflictions, for the sake of His Body, which is the church.
 25 I have become its servant by the commission God gave me to present to you the Word of God in its fullness— 26 the mystery that has been kept hidden for ages and generations, but is now disclosed to the Lord’s people.
 27 To them God has chosen to make known among the Gentiles the glorious riches of this mystery, which is Christ in you, the hope of glory (Colossians 1).

-Suffering for Christ as a member of the Body of Christ is commendable.
+Suffering for Christ, as a member of the Body of Christ, is commendable.
 Paul said that he would have rejoiced to even suffer more, so that he can be one with Christ in His afflictions.
 Paul felt that his own suffering was pale in comparison to Christ’s suffering and death on the Cross.
-Those doing the work of the ministry of the Gospel, will also suffer persecution.
+Those doing the work of the ministry of the Gospel will also suffer persecution.
 If we suffer for our faith and work within the Body of Christ—His people, we are in good company.
 Fill up on everything that Christ was!
-God has chosen His people to be filled with all the Glorious Riches— which is also the suffering of Christ in us.
+God has chosen His people to be filled with all the Glorious Riches, including the suffering of Christ in us.
 He is our hope and our strength.

 “But now, thus says the Lord, Who created you, O Jacob, and He Who formed you, O Israel: “Fear not, for I have redeemed you; I have called you by your name; you are Mine.
 2 When you pass through the waters, I will be with you; and through the rivers, they shall not overflow you.
 When you walk through the fire, you shall not be burned, nor shall the flame scorch you.
 3 For I am The Lord your God, The Holy One of Israel, your Savior; I gave Egypt for your ransom, Ethiopia and Seba in your place.
 4 Since you were precious in My sight.
 You have been honored, and I have loved you.
 Therefore I will give men for you, and people for your life (Isaiah 43).”